kuleuven/mango-ingest/README.md

   Ignore patterns `--ignore-glob` and regular expressions `--ignore` are evaluated before any `--glob` and/or `--regex`

-  Custom filters can be specified too with `--filter`, if they are resolvable with a dynamic import.
-The parameter is a string defining the name of the module nf function in the form `<module>.<function>` and that functions takes as the first positional parameter the `pathlib.Path` parameter of the file to validate, followed by an optional set of kwargs parameters.
+  Custom filters can be specified too with --filter, if they are resolvable with a dynamic import.
+The parameter is a string defining the name of the module and function in the form `<module>.<function>` and that function takes as the first positional parameter the `pathlib.Path` parameter of the file to validate, followed by an optional set of kwargs parameters.
 See also the option `--filter-kwargs` which accepts a dict/json string.